-The Price-Quantity Pair of 15 MW at the Maximum Energy Offer Price Ceiling is not complaint with WEM Rule 2.16A.1 2.16C.6A and not be an Economic Price Offer and will result in an Irregular Price Offer under WEM Rule 2.16C.6(c) may be an Irregular Price Offer.
+The Price-Quantity Pair of 15 MW at the Maximum Energy Offer Price Ceiling is not complaint with WEM Rule 2.16C.6A and not be an Economic Price Offer and will result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and (d).

-9.8.
-Market outcomes
+8. Market outcomes

 This section provides guidance on how inefficient market outcomes will be assessed.
 The ERA investigates and determines whether an Irregular Price Offer has resulted in an inefficient market outcome (WEM Rule 2.16C.7).
-The ERA will only take enforcement action for a breach of WEM Rule 2.16A.1-2.16C.5 if the Irregular Price Offers resulted in an inefficient market outcome (WEM Rule 2.16E.1 2.16E.2).
+The ERA will only take enforcement action for a breach of WEM Rule 2.16C.5 if the Irregular Price Offer resulted in an inefficient market outcome (WEM Rule 2.16E.2).
 If the Irregular Price Offer has not resulted in an inefficient market outcome, the ERA will notify the Market Participant about the result of the investigation and the reasons for its decision.